Soccer-Taiwan thanks World Cup organisers after China reference removed from fan IDs

 Taiwan has no diplomatic relations with Qatar, which, like most countries, only recognises China's government.

-China, seeking to assert its sovereignty claims, has been stepping up pressure for countries and foreign companies to refer to Taiwan as part of China in official documents and on websites, often using the wording "Taiwan, Province of China", or "Taiwan, China".
+China, seeking to assert its sovereignty claims, has stepped up pressure for countries and foreign companies to refer to Taiwan as part of China in official documents and on websites, with phrasing such as "Taiwan, Province of China", or "Taiwan, China".

-(Reporting by Ben Blanchard; Additional reporting by Anddrew Mills in Doha; Editing by Peter Rutherford )
+(Reporting by Ben Blanchard; Additional reporting by Anddrew Mills in Doha and Martin Quin Pollard in Beijing; Editing by Peter Rutherford and Clarence Fernandez )

 ((ben.blanchard@thomsonreuters.com;))